DUSHIME1212/Tourist_buddy/README.md

 8. **Add destination**: This feature allows the user to add his favorite destination to the application.

 9. **Edit existing attraction**: This feature allows the user to add a new attraction to an existing destination.

+10. **Distance from current location**: This feature allows the user to know what is the distance between his current location and the final location.